-2.5 SAFETY DECALS
+2.4 SAFETY DECALS

-- 1. Keep safety decals clean and legible at all times. - 2.
-Replace safety decals that are missing or have become illegible. - 3.
-Replaced parts that displayed a safety decal should also display the current decal. - All safety decals have a part number in the lower right hand corner.
-Use this part number when ordering replacements. - Safety decals are available from your authorized distributor, dealer or directly from Convey-All Industries Inc.
+- Keep signage clean and legible at all times. - Replace safety decals that are missing or have become illegible. - If an original part which contained a safety decal, has been replaced by a new part; it should also display the decal. - All safety decals have a part number in the lower right hand corner.
+Use this part number when ordering replacements. - Decals are available from your authorized distributor, dealer's parts department or from Convey-All Industries Inc.

-2.5.1 How to Install Safety Decals:
+2.4.1 How to Install Safety Decals:

-- 1. Be sure that the installation area is clean and dry. - 2.
-Ensure temperature is above 50°F (10°C). - 3.
-Determine exact position before you remove the backing paper. - 4.
-Remove the smallest portion of the split backing paper. - Align the sign over the specified area and carefully press the small portion with the exposed sticky backing in place. - Slowly peel back the remaining paper and carefully smooth the remaining portion of the sign in place. - 7.
-Small air pockets can be pierced with a pin and smoothed out using the piece of sign backing paper.
+- 1. Be sure that the area is clean and dry.
+Preferably, apply the decals inside. - 2.
+Ensure temperature is above 10°C (50°F). - 3.
+Remove all dirt, grease, wax from the surface. - 4.
+Clean with a non-ammonia based cleaner. - 5.
+Wipe the clean surface with isopropyl alcohol on paper towel, and allow to dry. - Determine exact position before you remove the backing paper. - 7.
+Peel the smallest portion of the split backing paper. - 8.
+Align the decal over the specified area.
+Use a squeegee to carefully press the small portion, with the exposed adhesive backing, into place. - Slowly peel back the remaining paper and carefully smooth the remaining portion of the decal into place. - Small air pockets can be pierced with a pin and smoothed out using the squeegee, or a piece of sign backing paper.

-2.6 WORK PREPARATION
+2.5 WORK PREPARATION

-Never operate the engine and tender until you have read and comprehend the information.
+Never operate the tender and its engine until you have read this manual, and understand the information.

 Also, read the engine operator's manual.

-Be familiar with the safety messages found on the decals around the unit.
+- Be familiar with the safety messages found on the decals around this unit.

-- 2. Personal protective equipment including;
+- · Personal protective equipment including;

 - Hard hat

 - Safety glasses

-- Protective shoes
+- Safety shoes

 - Work gloves

-are recommended during operation, adjustment, maintaining, repairing, transportation and storage of the equipment.
+are recommended during operation, adjustment, maintaining, repairing, or moving the implement.

-- 3. Do not allow long hair, loose fitting clothing or jewelry to be around equipment. - 4.
-PROLONGED EXPOSURE TO LOUD NOISE MAY CAUSE PERMANENT HEARING LOSS!
+- Do not allow long hair, loose fitting clothing or jewelry to be around equipment. - PROLONGED EXPOSURE TO LOUD NOISE MAY CAUSE PERMANENT HEARING LOSS!

 Agricultural equipment can often be noisy enough to cause permanent, partial hearing loss.
-We recommend that hearing protection be worn on a full-time basis if the noise exceeds 80db.
+We recommend that hearing protection be worn on a full-time basis if the noise in the operator's position exceeds 80db.